KresimirPehar/QuizApp/README.md

 #### Requirements:

-Node
+- Node

-MongoDB
+- MongoDB
 #### How to install:

--Clone the repository and in the root directory hit "npm install" to install server dependencies.
+1. Clone the repository and in the root directory hit "npm install" to install server dependencies.

--Go into the "client" directory and again hit "npm install" to install client dependencies.
+2. Go into the "client" directory and again hit "npm install" to install client dependencies.

--Go back to the root directory and hit "npm run dev" to run the app.
+3. Go back to the root directory and hit "npm run dev" to run the app.

--Enjoy!
+**Enjoy!**